Prenatal Drug Exposure

 Cocaine

-inhibits reuptake of the neurotransmitters norepinephrine and epinephrineplacental abruption and spontaneous abortion, perhaps caused by reduced maternal blood flow to the placental vascular bed; abruption may also lead to intrauterine fetal death or to neurologic damage if the infant survives.
+Cocaine inhibits reuptake of the neurotransmitters norepinephrine and epinephrine; it crosses the placenta and causes vasoconstriction and hypertension in the fetus.
+Cocaine use in pregnancy is associated with a higher rate of placental abruption and spontaneous abortion, perhaps caused by reduced maternal blood flow to the placental vascular bed; abruption may also lead to intrauterine fetal death or neurologic damage if the infant survives.

 Marijuana

 Marijuana does not consistently increase risk of congenital malformations, fetal growth restriction, or postnatal neurobehavioral abnormalities.
-However, women who use marijuana during pregnancy often also use alcohol, cigarettes, or both, which can cause fetal problems.
+However, women who use marijuana during pregnancy often also use alcohol, cigarettes, e-cigarettes (vapes), or a combination, which can cause fetal problems.

 Opioids

-Opioid exposure in utero can cause withdrawal on delivery.
+Opioid exposure in utero can cause withdrawal after delivery.
 The neonate of a woman who used opioids chronically during pregnancy should be observed for withdrawal symptoms (narcotic abstinence syndrome [NAS]).
-NAS usually occurs within 72 hours after delivery, although many neonatal units observe infants for 4 or 5 days to be sure there are no significant signs of withdrawal.
+NAS usually occurs within 72 hours after delivery, although many neonatal units observe infants for 4 or 5 days to be sure there are no significant signs of NAS.

 • Irritability